Dr Pauline Herbst

-Pauline Herbst is a social anthropologist whose research broadly falls under four specialties: medical anthropology, the anthropology of childhood, narrative anthropology and graphic medicine/ anthropology.
+Pauline Herbst is a social anthropologist whose research broadly falls under four specialties: medical anthropology, the anthropology of childhood, narrative anthropology and graphic medicine/ visual anthropology.
 She has explored chronic illness and the socio-cultural effect of screening and diagnosis with the metabolic condition MCADD, respiratory disease COPD, and hysterectomy.
 Her doctoral work, a nationwide research project was conducted in the School of Social Sciences, Anthropology at the University of Auckland and she has a Masters with distinction in Anthropology from Rhodes University, South Africa.
 She is currently exploring health and well-being in relation to the global health of the environment.

 Research | Current

 My current research lies at the intersection of environmental health, broadly defined, and how different ethnographic methods and science communication changes the nature of knowlsedge production.

 Our Pandemic Lives: Photography, Sociality and Visual Method during Crisis.
 An ongoing analysis of visual represenations during pandemics.

 COVID Youth Voices Matter.
 Young adult’s responses to and impacts of COVID-19.

 Food security, risk management and resilience: managing chronic conditions during times of rapid change.
 A project that seeks to understand how families adapt their existing management of chronic conditions, usually treated with food, in New Zealand and Australian children during times of rapid change such as wildfires, earthquakes and the COVID-19 pandemic;